-All eligible employees (full and part-time non-union employees) are required to participate on an annual basis.
+All eligible employees are required to participate on an annual basis.
 100% participation is required.
 Eligible employees who fail to participate are placed on unpaid administrative leave until the survey requirements can be fulfilled.

 FCOI Eligible Researchers:

 Researchers designated by the Office of Sponsored Programs are required to participate on an annual basis and at the time of proposal submission.
 100% participation is required.
 Eligible employees who fail to participate are placed on unpaid administrative leave until the survey requirements can be fulfilled.
 Additional parameters related to FCOI are outlined in the Conflict of Interest and Commitment for Principal Investigators and Senior Personnel on Sponsored Programs policy.